 Here are five common lab tests performed by a medical laboratory technician:

-- Basic or comprehensive metabolic panel — Metabolic panels check the patient’s levels for a variety of substances such as sodium, potassium, glucose, calcium, carbon dioxide, chloride, blood urea, nitrogen, and creatinine.
-These panels help with diagnosis and screen for certain conditions.
+- Basic or comprehensive metabolic panel — Metabolic panels check the patient’s levels for various substances such as sodium, potassium, glucose, calcium, carbon dioxide, chloride, blood urea, nitrogen, and creatinine.
+These panels help with diagnosis and screening for certain conditions.
 They also show the efficacy of medications.

 - Lipid panel — Lipid panels evaluate a patient’s cardiac risk, assessing total cholesterol, triglycerides, HDL, and LDL levels.

-- Urinalysis — What’s found in the urine can point to early signs of infection.
+- Urinalysis — What’s found in the urine can indicate early signs of infection.
 Urinalysis can be used to monitor kidney disease, diabetes, and other diseases.

 - Liver panel — Liver panels evaluate the quality of liver function and measure enzyme levels.